nickyjhong/PERN-stack-notes/junior-phase/day-24-authentication/authentication.md

 - Environment variables can be set on local machine and called from inside code:
   - From terminal: `JWT=yourSecretKeyHere`
   - From code: `const SECRET_KEY = process.env.JWT;`

+- JWT is stored in frontend
+  - Created on the server (request comes in)
+  - JWT is stored in client's frontend (localStorage)
+    - Can also be stored in cookies
+      - Look into `express-session`

 [Quick JWT Demo 2](./jwt-demo-2.jsjwt-demo-2.js)